Entanglement Spheres and a UV-IR connection in Effective Field Theories: Introduction

 Quantum field theory (QFT) has provided a natural unifying perspective of particles as excitations or localized packets of energy embedded in fundamental fields.
 The many successes calculating entanglement in QFT benefit from an assortment of powerful strategies through lattices, replica tricks, holography, and the AdS/CFT correspondence e.g.,~\cite{Holzhey:1994we,Callan:1994py,Audenaert:2002xfl,2004PhRvA..70e2329B,Calabrese:2004eu,Ryu:2006bv,kofler2006entanglement,Marcovitch:2008sxc,Casini:2009sr,Nishioka:2009un,Calabrese:2009ez,Calabrese:2009qy,Casini:2011kv,Calabrese:2012ew,Calabrese:2012nk,MohammadiMozaffar:2017nri,Coser_2017,Ruggiero:2018hyl,Klco:2019yrb,DiGiulio:2019cxv}.
 Despite these heroic developments, particular parameter regimes e.g., the distillable entanglement between regions distantly separated compared to their size, have evaded analytic control, retaining the importance of numerical explorations.

-While the QFT description of nature has been remarkably successful experimentally, conclusions about the underlying structure are limited by the possibility that this success may simply result from the fact that any relativistic quantum system with Lorentz symmetry and cluster decomposition at long distances will behave as a quantum field at low energies~\cite{Weinberg:1978kz,Weinberg:1996kw}.
-In fact, considerations in large volumes, inspired by entropy being non-extensive in black hole thermodynamics~\cite{Bekenstein:1973ur,Bekenstein:1974ax,Hawking:1976de,Bekenstein:1980jp,Bekenstein:1993dz}, has led to a conjecture that the quantum field theory description egregiously overcounts degrees of freedom~\cite{tHooft:1993dmi,Susskind:1994vu}.
-This perspective has inspired the proposal of a relationship between UV and IR truncations in the valid regime of an EFT description---limiting the volume to avoid the extensively scaling EFT entropy from exceeding that of a potential black hole~\cite{Cohen:1998zx,Cohen:2021zzr}.
+While the QFT description has been remarkably successful experimentally, conclusions about the underlying structure of nature are limited by the possibility that this success may result from the fact that any relativistic quantum system with Lorentz symmetry and cluster decomposition at long distances will behave as a quantum field at low energies~\cite{Weinberg:1978kz,Weinberg:1996kw}.
+In fact, considerations in large volumes, inspired by entropy being non-extensive in black hole thermodynamics~\cite{Bekenstein:1973ur,Bekenstein:1974ax,Hawking:1976de,Bekenstein:1980jp,Bekenstein:1993dz}, has led to a conjecture that the QFT description egregiously overcounts degrees of freedom~\cite{tHooft:1993dmi,Susskind:1994vu}.
+This perspective has inspired the proposal of a relationship between UV and IR truncations in the valid regime of an EFT---limiting the volume to avoid the extensively scaling EFT entropy from exceeding that of a potential black hole~\cite{Cohen:1998zx,Cohen:2021zzr}.
 Furthermore, mixing between UV and IR physics has been connected to properties of nonlocality and noncommutative or gravitational generalizations of quantum fields, e.g.,~\cite{Minwalla:1999px,Matusis:2000jf,Minton:2007fd,Horvat:2011bs,Karczmarek:2013xxa,Lust:2017wrl,Beane:2020wjl}.
-This paper demonstrates a connection between UV and IR physics with an observation that the entanglement in the vacuum of a simple quantum field, the massless noninteracting scalar field, is sensitive to high frequency fluctuations at large spatial separations.